singleron-RD/CeleScope/docs/CONTRIBUTING.md

 ## Docs
 There is a python script at the root of this repo `generate_docs.py` to generate documents for each released step.
 It will collect:
-- Docstring of the step class
+- Docstring of the step class.
+The Docstring should have sections named `Feature` and `Output`.
 - Help infomation in `get_opts_{module_name}`

 ## Tests